CSC510-2015-Axitron/project2/README.md

 #### (10) Commit History Linearity

 The commit history of a project generally indicates how frequently people are working on the project.
 A completely linear commit history would indicate that there were constant amounts of work occurring over time, but since life is not quite that perfect, a linearity of between 0.0 and 1.0 might be expected for projects that are proceeding smoothly.
-Graphs that look more like an exponential function, however, indicate that the team is rushing toward the end of the project.
+Graphs with a more expoential appearance, however, may indicate that significant portions of the project are being completed closer to the deadline.

 To determine the linearity of commit history, the area under each graph was determined and then compared to the area of the ideal curve.
 The equation to calcuate the linearity is shown as follows: